cotract-labs/firebase-cloud-builder/README.md

 # firebase

+:information_source: This repo has been extracted and adapted form [GoogleCloudPlatform/cloud-builders-community](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/firebase).

 ## Official "Deploying to Firebase" Docs

 This build step invokes `firebase` commands that can be used in [Google Cloud Build](https://cloud.google.com/cloud-build/).